 What is the World Bank?

-The World Bank was one of the major institutions formed as part of the Bretton Woods Conference in 1944.
+The World Bank was one of the significant institutions formed as part of the Bretton Woods Conference in 1944.
 Initially formed to facilitate post-war reconstruction, the focus shifted to becoming a bank lending fund to assist developing countries with their economic initiatives.
-Currently, the World Bank Group focuses on the alleviation and elimination of poverty and is aligned with the UN Millennium Goals for 2000.
+Currently, the World Bank Group focuses on alleviating and eliminating poverty and is aligned with the UN Millennium Goals for 2000.

 The World Bank today consists of five related, development-oriented institutions: